Polyurea flooring

 Before & After Spotlight

-If a garage flooring company is selling a polyurea floor coating, you can bet it isn’t a polyaspartic polyurea — otherwise, they’d say so.
-That’s why it’s so important to understand what you’re getting and to ask questions.
-Because if you end up with a non-polyaspartic polyurea coating, your floor might look good for a little while, but there’s a chance it will start peeling and delaminating due to poor adhesion.
+If a garage flooring company is selling a polyurea floor coating, you can bet it isn’t a polyaspartic polyurea—otherwise, they’d say so.
+That’s why understanding the differences between polyurea and other coatings is so important, and why you should always ask the right questions.
+If you end up with a non-polyaspartic polyurea coating, your floor might look good for a little while, but there’s a strong chance it will start peeling and delaminating due to poor adhesion.
 Plus, it will likely turn yellow after just a few years.

 Frequently Asked Questions

 Polyureas are a type of viscous, elastic polymer.
-Meaning they’re chemical compounds that are liquid and pliable when applied but cure to a hard state.
-However, they tend to have a very fast cure time — so fast that they are often difficult to install successfully.
+In other words, they’re chemical compounds that are liquid and pliable when applied but cure to a hard state.
+However, they tend to have a very fast cure time—so fast that they are often difficult to install successfully.

-Polyaspartics are next-generation polyureas that have been formulated to prolong their cure time and reduce their viscosity to make it easier to install and bond better with the concrete beneath it.
-This modification also makes it UV-resistant.
+Polyaspartics are next-generation polyureas that have been formulated to prolong their cure time and reduce their viscosity to make them easier to install.
+This modification also makes them bond better with the concrete beneath and has the bonus of being UV-resistant.

+When calculating polyurea garage floor coating cost, first impressions can be deceiving.
 Non-polyaspartic polyurea coatings may seem slightly cheaper at first glance.
-But, since polyurea garage coatings typically don’t last as long as polyaspartic coatings, they will often need to be replaced much sooner, which actually makes them more expensive over time.
+However, since polyurea garage coatings typically don’t last as long as polyaspartic coatings, they often need to be replaced much sooner.
+This actually makes them more expensive over time.

-Yes — but polyaspartic is better than both.
+Yes—but polyaspartic is better than polyurea AND epoxy.
 That’s because polyaspartics are polyureas that are modified to adhere better to the concrete and resist UV degradation.